stfc/PSyclone/doc/psyclone_script.rst

 ----------------

 In the previous section we relied on PSyclone using the default API.
-The default API, along with the supported API's can be seen by running the ``psyclone`` script with the ``-h`` option.
+The default API, along with the supported APIs can be seen by running the ``psyclone`` script with the ``-h`` option.

 If you use a particular API frequently and it is not the default then